hermanmak/google-stt-nlp-verint-adaptor/README.md

     > * Run node `index.html --help` for an example and more information of parameters!
     > * Supported `sttEncoding` can be found here https://cloud.google.com/speech-to-text/docs/encoding#audio-encodings
     > * Supported `sttLanguage` can be found here https://cloud.google.com/speech-to-text/docs/languages

+# Limitations
+* Multi Language Entities from NLP cannot be merged due to edge case.